nens/threedi-docs/source/h_computational_grid.rst

 Computational grid objects
 --------------------------
-The schematisation input in the 1D and 2D domain results in one computational grid.
-This grid consists of the following objects:
+The computational grid can be :ref:`visualised as vector layers <visualising_computational_grids>`).
+This section describes those vector layers and their attributes.
+The computational grid consists of the following objects:

 * Cell
 * Flowline